James Pattison (British Army officer): America

 In 1777 James Pattison became colonel commandant of the 4th Battalion, Royal Regiment of Artillery.
 He arrived in New York to take command of the Royal Artillery in America with the rank of brigadier-general.
-He was involved in the capture of Verplank Point and of Forts Clinton and Montgomery on the Hudson River in October of 1777.
+He was involved in the capture of Verplank Point and of Forts Clinton and Montgomery on the Hudson River in October 1777.
 Pattison remained in command of the artillery in the field until Sir Henry Clinton, the British Commander-in-Chief, withdrew the army to New York the following year.

-Amongst Pattison’s duties in New York was his appointment as military commandant of the City, making him responsible for its fortifications and the militia.
+Amongst Pattison's duties in New York was his appointment as military commandant of the city, making him responsible for its fortifications and the militia.
 He lived at No. 1 Broadway, on Bowling Green.
 The house had been occupied first by Sir Henry Clinton and then - immediately before Pattison - by General Robertson, also Commandant of New York.

 In September 1780, James Pattison returned to England because of ill health and did not return to active service.
 He twice served as Commandant of the Woolwich Garrison.